nest-desktop/nest-desktop/docs/troubleshootings/error.rst

 It has two possible reasons:

 - NEST Desktop has a wrong URL under which it tries to contact the server.
-  |see| the :doc:`FAQ for NEST Simulator </troubleshootings/nest-simulator>`.
+  (|see| the :doc:`FAQ for NEST Simulator </troubleshootings/nest-simulator>`.)

 - NEST Server is not running.
-Try to start NEST Server.
+Try to (re-)start NEST Server.

-- The user authorization to the backend is not granted.
+- Use simulation service (e.g. on EBRAINS): The user authorization to the backend might be not granted.

 .. hint::
-   Check NEST Simulator is running (if the URL is ``localhost:52425``):
+   Check NEST Server is running (if the URL is ``localhost:52425``):

    - in URL of Browser: ``http://localhost:52425``
    - in Terminal: ``curl http://localhost:52425``